hillalex/RepData_PeerAssessment1/PA1_template.md

 ## What is the average daily activity pattern?

-To see the average daily pattern, we first group the data by interval and then take the mean number of steps for each interval, across dates.
+To see the average daily pattern, we group the data by interval and then take the mean number of steps for each interval, across dates.